Bad Habits: Policy Confounding and Out-of-Trajectory Generalization in RL: Policy Confounding

+Let us revisit Example \ref{ex:frozen}.
+Figure \ref{fig:tmaze_dbn} shows two dynamic Bayesian networks (DBNs) describing the environment's dynamics: one with random action sampling (left) and the other with actions determined by the optimal policy (right).
+Both networks are unrolled from $t=0$ to $t=8$, with intermediate nodes omitted for simplicity.
+Suppose we aim to predict the reward $R_8$ given $s_8 = \langle l_0, x_0, a_0, \dots, a_7, l_8, x_8 \rangle$.
+In the case of random action sampling (left DBN), to predict $R_8$, one needs $X_0$ and $L_8$.
+This is because $\langle A_0, \dots, A_7 \rangle$ appear as exogenous and can take any possible value.
+Hence, the reward could be either $-0.1$ (per timestep penalty), $-1$ (wrong goal), or $+1$ (correct goal) depending on the actual values of $X_0$ and $L_8$.
+As established in Section \ref{sec:markov_representations}, we know that $\Phi^*(s_t) = \langle x_0, l_t \rangle$ is a minimal state representation.

+Conversely, when actions are determined by the optimal policy $\pi^*$ (right DBN), knowing $L_8$ alone suffices to determine $R_8$.
+The reason is that, under $\pi^*$, the agent always takes the action 'move up' at the starting location when receiving the green signal or 'move down' when receiving the purple signal and then follows the shortest path toward each of the goals.
+As shown by the diagram, this makes the action $A_0$, and thus all future agent locations, dependent on the initial signal $X_0$.
+Hence, the agent’s location $L_t$ becomes a proxy for $X_0$, allowing the agent to ignore $X_0$ and still predict transitions and rewards.
+Consequently, from $t=1$ onward, $\Phi^{\pi^*}(s_t) = l_t$ is a $\pi$-minimal state representation (Definition \ref{def:pi_minimal_state}) as it constitutes a sufficient statistic of the state $s_t$ under $\pi^*$.
+For the same reason, from $t=1$, actions may also condition only on $L_t$.

-The phenomenon highlighted by the previous example is the result of a spurious correlation induced by the optimal policy between the agent's locations $\langle x^2_0, ..., x^2_8\rangle$ and the reward $r_8$.
-Generally speaking, this occurs because policies act as confounders, opening backdoor paths between future histories/rewards and the variables in the current history $h_t$ \citep{Pearl2000Causality}.
-This is shown by the DBN depicted in Figure \ref{fig:dbn_key2door}, where we see that the policy influences both the current history and also future histories/rewards, hence potentially affecting the conditional relationships between some of their variables.
-For instance, in the above example, $R^{\pi^*}(x^2_8 = \text{`agent at green goal'}) = +1$ when following $\pi^*$, while for an arbitrary $\pi$, $R(x^2_8 = \text{`agent at green goal'}) = \pm1$.
+The phenomenon highlighted by the previous example results from a spurious correlation induced by the optimal policy between the initial signal $X_0$ and the agent's future locations $\langle L_1, \dots, L_8\rangle$.
+Generally speaking, this occurs because policies act as confounders, opening backdoor paths between future observation variables $F_{t+1}$ and the variables in the current state $F_t$ \citep{pearl2016causal}.
+This is illustrated by the DBN depicted in Figure \ref{fig:policy_confounding}, where the policy influences both the variables in $F_t$ and the variables in $F_{t+1}$, potentially altering their correlations.